svg-sprite/svg-sprite/docs/configuration.md

 #### SVG sprite customization

-The `svg.transform` option can be used to post-process and customize the SVG sprites created by *svg-sprite*.
-It takes and applies a callback (or a list of callbacks) with the following signature:
+The `svg.transform` option can be used to post-process and customize the SVG sprites.
+You may specify a callback (or a list of callbacks) with the following signature:

 ```javascript
 // Custom global post-processing transformation